 As impressed as people are about her productivity, there is something more important about Ida Moffett.
 She is most admired because of her high ideals and deep values about patient care.

 For much of her career, Mrs. Moffett worked three full-time jobs at once.
 She was the director of nursing at two units of the Birmingham Baptist Medical Center, director of the largest school of nursing in Alabama and led her profession both on a statewide and national level.
 Although she spent much of her time at the executive level of the hospital, Mrs. Moffett never gave up her true passion: comforting desperately sick people and raising the standard of their care.
 Mrs. Moffett dedicated her life to this mission, and that's what made her successful and beloved by so many.
 She blended her roles as a clinical nurse and as an administrator to better provide quality care and create standardized nursing education.
 Mrs. Moffett was a courageous pioneer in the health care industry and became the first woman involved in achieving school accreditation in Alabama.

 Because she saw nursing as more than her job, and more than just a profession, Mrs. Moffett made a mark on the health care industry that has remained unrivaled.
 In addition to leading the major health care professional organizations in Alabama, she has presided over the graduation and licensing of more than 4,000 nurses.
 Her devout character and never-ending sense of compassion has touched the hearts and lives of countless patients and professionals.
-Through the Ida V. Moffett School of Nursing renamed in her honor in 1968 Mrs. Moffett's passion, vision and leadership continue to impact the world.
+Through Moffett & Sanders School of Nursing, Mrs. Moffett's passion, vision and leadership continue to impact the world.